 - Executive education through the rigorous American University Key Executive Leadership Certificate Program.
 Candidates exceed the required 80 hours of learning, attending courses that address individual Executive Core Qualifications gaps and general skills needed to succeed as a member of the Senior Executive Service.

 - Developmental Assignment of at least 120 days at the executive level.
 These are ‘stretch’ assignments that hone leadership skills identified in the 360-degree assessment gap analysis.

 - A Senior Executive Service mentor to assist candidates in developing their executive development plans and meet with regularly throughout the program to provide guidance.

 - Other Development Activities that may include events and projects to further develop a candidate’s understanding of the Homeland Security mission, programs and challenges from an executive perspective.

 Candidates will undergo a rigorous department-wide review process prior to selection.
 The program is open to experienced professionals with at least one year of supervisory experience at the GS-14 or -15 level.
-Department of Homeland Security employees, current federal government employees may apply.
-Current federal employees outside of the department, who are selected, remain on their current agency rolls.
+Department of Homeland Security employees, current Federal government employees may apply.
+Current Federal employees outside of the department, who are selected, remain on their current agency roles.